ercalow/exercise-dice/readme.md

 Can do now:
 - User enters exercises - name, muscle group(s), difficulty, reps, and whether the workout should always include it.
 - App creates a workout of 10 (max) exercises, random order, with no repeats.
 Works with less than 10 exercises as well.
-- The muscle group, difficulty, and always-include fields are currently unused.

 To do:
 - ~~Deploy on AWS-EC2.~~